-Important Items to Ensure are Covered in Your Home Insurance
+Important Items to Cover in Your Home Insurance

 Your house has a lot of value — not only the land it sits on, but also the materials it is built with, and the prized possessions it holds.
 While no one wants to think about the consequences of a fire, flood, or robbery, it is important to ensure that your insurance will adequately protect you in the event that costly unexpected events occur.